Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Experiments

-{\bf Implementation details.} To extract language features, we use the OpenCLIP ViT-B/16 model.
+{ \bf Implementation Details.} To extract language features, we use the OpenCLIP ViT-B/16 model.
 For 2D mask segmentation, we employ the SAM ViT-H model, and for tracking masks of the same object, we utilize the SAM2-hiera-large model.
-Other hyperparameters regarding 3D Gaussians follow LangSplat.
-More details are in the Appendix~\secref{sec:supp_impl}.
+Pretraining the standard 3D Gaussian Splatting takes 30,000 steps.
+This is followed by training the language embeddings for an additional 30,000 steps, skipping the densification stage.
+Experiments are conducted on an NVIDIA A100 GPU.